 The analyses will provide novel assessments of long-term respiratory health effects

 of chlorine gas.

-Dr. Wilfried Karmaus enjoys working with graduate students and established a model of apprenticeship.
-Through hands-on activities, students
+Dr. Wilfried Karmaus enjoys working with mentees (graduate students and post-docs) and established a model of apprenticeship.
+Through

-provides an excellent starting point for careers in industry and public health.
+journals.
+This experience provides an excellent starting point for careers in public